ciniks117/BLARS/README.md

 **** STEPS ****
-1. Download breach and run script InstallBreach.m and InitBreach.m
+1. Download breach and run script InstallBreach.m and InitBreach.m.
 2. run the script main_script.m in src folder
 3. In the command prompt, select the model number and specification number.